 For many small business owners, accrual basis accounting might be too complex and difficult to understand.
 Using modified cash-basis is easier to comprehend than the accrual method, but also gives you access to more accounts than cash-basis.

 If you are ready to take a step forward from cash-basis, modified cash-basis is a good start.
 Modified cash-basis allows for flexibility.
 And, it is not as much of a commitment as accrual basis accounting.

 Need an easy way to track your business’s transactions?
 With Patriot’s online accounting software, you can choose cash-basis, modified cash-basis, or accrual accounting.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.